Stacked Markets

 This comparison would not be honest without acknowledging where Bybit is genuinely stronger today.

-Fiat on-ramps.
+- Fiat on-ramps.
 Bybit supports fiat deposits directly.
-Stacked Markets does not — you need crypto in your wallet before you can trade.
+Stacked Markets does not.
+You need crypto in your wallet before you can trade.

-Smaller markets.
+- Liquidity depth on smaller markets.
 For high-volume markets like BTC and ETH perps, Hyperliquid's CLOB is deep.
 For smaller altcoin perps, Bybit's aggregated liquidity may be thicker.

-The honest read: if you trade a wide range of markets, need fiat on-ramps, or are not yet comfortable with wallet custody mechanics, Bybit is more accessible today.
+If you trade a wide range of markets, need fiat on-ramps, or are not yet comfortable with wallet custody mechanics, Bybit is more accessible today.
 That accessibility comes with the custody trade-offs described above.

 Honest risk caveats